coders-school/cpp-fundamentals/module3/01_scopes.en.md

 ## Overriding names

-* <!-- .element: class="fragment fade-in" --> we can have many variables with the same name if they are in different ranges
+* <!-- .element: class="fragment fade-in" --> we can have many variables with the same name if they are in different scopes
   * <!-- .element: class="fragment fade-in" --> to avoid ambiguity this is rather not recommended
 * <!-- .element: class="fragment fade-in" --> a name from the local scope always overrides the name from a wider scope (e.g. global)
-* <!-- .element: class="fragment fade-in" --> you can refer to names from global scope using <code>::</code> (range operator)
+* <!-- .element: class="fragment fade-in" --> you can refer to names from global scope using <code>::</code> (scope resolution operator)